Senozoid/PSO-cont-sched/README.md

 ### Other details

 1. Particle Swarm Optimization does not guarantee the best possible solution, because the swarm may not have found it.
-2. The coordinates of a particle at any given epoch is always a non-negative integer, because it represents an index.
+2. The coordinates of a particle at any given epoch are always non-negative integers, because they represent indices.
 3. The fitness mapping, and the positions and velocities of each particle at each epoch, is stored in _log.txt_.

 ## Future plans